 - Wire strippers strip and separate wiring of various diameters and materials.

 - Vehicle recycling equipment is used to drain, dismantle, separate, depollute, and recycle cars.
-Examples include vehicle tilting tables, fuel extractors, airbag deployers, wheel poppers, and engine crushers.
+Examples include vehicle tilting tables, fuel extractors, airbag deployers and wheel poppers.

 - Scrap balers make it easy to compress large metal objects into smaller, more transportable pieces.